nbarikipoulos/poppy-robot-cli/README.md

 ## CLI Mode

-The cli commands are divided into 3 parts:
+The cli commands are divided into 4 parts:

 - A querying module to get information about the motors,
 - A command module which allows sending simple commands to the motors,
+- A poppy rebooting command,
-- At last, a robot configuration module.
+- At last, a module dedicated to manage poppy configuration.

 ### Querying